Apple starts assembly of iPhone 12 in India | Business

 ''Apple is dedicated to making the best products and services in the world to delight our customers...We are proud to be starting production of iPhone 12 in India for our local customers," Apple said in a statement.

-While the Cupertino-based company did not name the supplier partners, sources said Foxconn will be making the iPhone 12 in India.
+While the Cupertino-based company did not name the supplier partners, sources said Foxconn will be making the iPhone 12 at a facility in Tamil Nadu.

 Apple had started manufacturing iPhones in India in 2017 with iPhone SE.